officialhunter2007-netizen/Amr999/Hack The Box/Password Attacks Module/Network Services Laps.md

-# Here we will try to answer these 2 questions :
+# Here we will do these 2 Projects :
 #### _Find the user for the WinRM service and crack their password.
 Then, when you log in, you will find the flag in a file there.
 Submit the flag you found as the answer._
 #### _Find the user for the SSH service and crack their password.
 Then, when you log in, you will find the flag in a file there.
 Submit the flag you found as the answer._
-## Question one:
+## Project one:
 ### The Goal
 The objective is to find the password for the WinRM service on the target machine (`10.129.202.136`), log in, and find the flag.